sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 References: FIXME

-### "swidpath" URI Scheme Specification FIXME: has to move out of registration
+### "swidpath" URI Scheme Specification [TODO: FIXME: has to move out of registration]

 Scheme syntax:  The scheme specific part consists of an XPath expression as defined by {{-xpath}}.
 The included XPath expression will be URI encoded according to {{RFC3986}} Section 2.1.

-Scheme semantics:  URIs in the "swidpath" scheme are to be used specify the data that must be found in a given SWID/CoSWID tag for that tag to be considered a matching tag to be included in the identified tag collection.
+Scheme semantics:  URIs in the "swidpath" scheme are to be used specify the data that must be found in a given software tag for that tag to be considered a matching tag to be included in the identified tag collection.
 Tags to be evaluated include all tags in the context of where the tag is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using this URI scheme.
 A tag is matching if the XPath evaluation result value has an effective boolean value of "true" according to {{-xpath}} Section 2.4.3. rence related tags on the same device using this URI scheme.

 Encoding considerations:  See Section 2.5 of {{RFC3986}} for guidelines.